 There are various options you can use to minimize your exposure to toxins in a new carpet.
 Natural materials such as wool do not have these chemicals because the sheep are outdoor creatures and are not exposed to harmful chemicals.

 Carpets made from these materials do not have toxins because there are no chemicals used to manufacture them.
 Synthetic carpets, on the other hand, are produced used a lot of chemicals.
 It is advisable to invest in air purifiers that have carbon filters.
 These will help to get rid of chemicals in the air and therefore make your home less exposed to toxins in new carpets.

 Ensure that fresh air circulates in your home especially after the installation of a new carpet.
 You can open your windows and doors.
 The fresh air will come in and replace the toxins in the air.
 The toxins will also get out of the home in the process.
 If you have a fan, you should turn it on to increase the circulation of air.

 You won’t have to schedule carpet cleaning as often with new carpet.
-But schedule professional services soon after installation to ensure all VOCs are removed from your home.
+But schedule our service soon after installation to ensure all VOCs are removed from your home.